archer884/roll/README.md

 > A dice roller.

 Use expressions like `2d8+5`.
-Results are printed with the total first, followed by each individual roll, followed by the fixed modifier (if any).
+Results are printed with the total first, by each individual roll, followed by the fixed modifier (if any).
 Max rolls (crits) are highlighted in green, while low rolls are highlighted in red.

 ## Installation